8coolguy/leaderboard_app/README.md

 -device accessibility
 -room state
 Update 1/2/24:
 I've got bits and pieces done on all of the components of the progect.
 I do need to get a speed sensor, cadence sensor, and test a trainer to improve the accessibility with different devices.
 Before I do that I need to work on the encoder part of the project.
 Right now I have a example, I don't think it will be hardto convert that into a C# sever just need to better understand C# ecosystem.
 I also have to work on the UI for leaderboards.
 Probably try to figma something up quickly.
 I want to finish before school starts, but unlikely considering I have delayed aquiring sensors and stuff.
+Update 4/6/24:
+Worked on the visuals need to work on the data flow.
+Need to pull out the trainer and start cranking the numbers.